 This graph shows how we have been steadily producing more and more plastic each year.
 The dip in 2008 was due to a recession.

 As you can see, our plastic production has been steadily increasing by 4% each year.
-The packaging sector alone produces approximately 47% of it.
-On top of which, it’s the type of plastic that has a lifespan shorter than 6 months.
+The packaging sector alone produces a whopping 47% of it!
+On top of which, it’s the type that has a lifespan shorter than 6 months.
+Because it disintegrates so quickly, it’s not reusable.
+And while it does disintegrate, it unfortunately disintegrates into microplastics which are harmful to aquatic life.
 Reducing our use of single-use plastics can significantly lessen our impact on the environment.